alvinary/artale/README.md

 punctuation and ASCII characters - not even ASCII digits!)

-Sort declarations have the form `sort <sort name> <number of constants>`, and they ensure there is a sort with the given name, populated by `n` uniform constans (i.e. mere names of constants).
+Sort declarations have the form `sort <sort name> <number of constants>`, and they ensure there is a sort with the given name, populated by `number of constants` uniform constans (i.e. mere names of constants).

 You can also define distinguished constants using `sort <sort name> add <some name>, <some other name>, <as many names as you want>`.